 Preparation for Ministry

-This programme does 'what it says'.
-While being academically rigorous it offers vocational training for those preparing for different types of Christian ministry.
+This programme is academically rigorous while offering vocational training for those preparing for different types of Christian ministry.

 In each of three years or levels of study, students are required to accumulate 120 credits.
 Each module is rated as either 10 or 20 credits and completion of the degree requires a total of 360 credits.